rpguptai/banking-app/README.md

 1. An account does not have multiple joint owners.
 2. Money transfer can only be done in same bank.
-3. Each credit card is linked with credit account.
+3. Each credit card is linked with a credit account.
 3. I have implemented basic authentication but in practical application it should be done by tokens and Mutual TLS.

 ### Non-Functional: